shrop/os-app-configs/shrop-macbookair.md

 * Setup Dropbox sync
 * Setup Command + Spacebar for action and turn this key combo off for Spotlight
+* Clipboard
     * Turn on "Enable Clipboard History"
+* AddressBook
+    * Turn on "Open Contacts in Alfred"
 * Hide hat on Alfred window
 * Default Results
  * Extras: Folders
+ * Search Scope: Add "/Sysatem/Library/CoreServices"
 * Set the theme to "Lion" in the Appearance preferences area

+Caffeine

+* Setup Caffeine to start on login

 Colloquy

-* Setup connection to shropnet.dyndns.org (See 1 Password for configuration info for the connection)
 * Change Appearance style to "Fiat"
 * Mute all notification sounds
 * Show event bubble option
  * ...only if Colloquy is in the background
  * ...and keep on screen until activated

 Dropbox

  * Setup "Selective Sync" as necessary
  * Change icon to black and white